The Resurrection of Christ by Raphael is part of a Lent Devotional Series available for download.

 Art gives shape to these formless ideals and brings beauty to what was the ugliness of the crucifixion.
 In the light of sunrise of this first Easter morning we see the world resurrected, changed forever.
 In the truth and glory of the resurrection all of creation is transformed, and that is what Raphael has given us a picture of.

-If you enjoyed this post and the video, visit our courses page and get the all twenty devotionals.
+If you enjoyed this post and the video, visit our products page and get the all twenty devotionals.